jwronline/shuttle-command/README.md

 unzip master.zip
 ```

+## Using the second version of the script

+In this version, you don't see the user input immediately when inputting, but you don't have to physically change anything on the keyboard.

+To use this method, don't open `shuttle.sh`, but `altShuttle.sh` when asked in # Usage

 ## Using the modified font

 Download the [font](shuttle.otf) and install it (usually: `sudo cp -r ./shuttle.otf /usr/share/fonts/truetype/`) or installing it using the default graphical method.